microsoft/fluentui/rfcs/convergence/simplify-prop-merging.md

 The current filtering also needs to iterate all the allowed props during a nested loop, although this could be optimized quite easily.

-While the existence of these helpers should exist (as explained in the below proposals), it seems unnecessary that it always needs to happen on every render.
+While the existence of these helpers is necessary (as explained in the below proposals), it seems unnecessary that it needs to happen on every render.

 ### Extending a component by adding/modifying slots